Unix Mailing Lists, Chats, and Similar Resources

 Notes:

-1. Please be aware these lists are not for the faint of heart.
-Many members were prominent in the Unix communities from the ’70s onwards.
-Your presence on those lists should primarily be oriented towards reading, respecting, and learning, not posting messages.
-Various on- and off-topic stories on those lists can be quite interesting.
-However, be aware of individual members’ perspectives and memory, and apply judgement – in some cases, incorrect claims will be made and pass by uncorrected.
+2. Your presence on those lists should primarily be oriented towards reading, respecting, and learning, not posting messages.
+Various on- and off-topic stories on those lists will be quite interesting.
+However, be aware of members’ subjective perspectives and memory, and apply judgement – sometimes, incorrect claims will be made and pass by uncorrected.

 RISKS Mailing List